OpenBB-finance/OpenBB/website/content/bot/reference/discord/flow/day.md

 # day

 This command retrieves the most recent flow for a stock with the specified ticker symbol.
-The command requires the user to input the ticker symbol of the stock they would like to get the most recent flow for, and will return the most up-to-date flow data for that stock.
+The command will return the most up-to-date flow data for that stock over $25,000.

 ### Usage